inspec/inspec-aws/docs-chef-io/content/aws_rds_snapshots.md

 end
 ```

-**Requests the IDs of RDS snapshots and ensures the snapshots are encrypted with sensible size.**
+Requests the IDs of RDS snapshots and ensures the snapshots are encrypted with sensible size:

 ```ruby
 aws_rds_snapshots.db_snapshot_identifiers.each do |db_snapshot_identifier|